 Let’s get the importance of innovation out of the way to start with.
 It’s crucial to any company.
 Doesn’t matter if we are talking about a startup or a corporation.
 Any.
 Apple would not be Apple without an iPod and Toyota wouldn’t be Toyota without their lean manufacturing, or Netflix without…. well Netflix.
 You get the point.

-In general, innovation accounting is representing ways to communicate process and progress of innovation projects through relevant KPIs (key performance indicators).
-There is a reason why innovation needs different accounting than other business projects.
-Usual business projects are executing the business plan and doing that in relatively known environments and have KPIs that are developed to measure their performance.
+In general, innovation accounting refers to ways to communicate the process and progress of innovation projects through relevant KPIs (key performance indicators).
+There is a reason why innovation needs to be assessed by different metrics to other business projects.
+Typical business projects are executing the business plan and doing that in relatively known environments using KPIs that are developed to measure their performance.

 - Reporting KPIs: Designed to measure the progress of incubated new ventures from ideation through to product-market fit.

 - Governance KPIs: Helping paint a better picture for the board members as to whether or not to continue investing in particular ventures.
 Note: at this level, some companies will push innovation projects towards NPV calculations.
 Surprise, but there is an accounting way to valuate the innovation projects while taking into account the risky environments that they operate in.
 David Binetti explains how innovation accounting can be used for estimating NPVHEs in a 20-minute video.